Freshwater-Marine Interaction Accounting

 5. References

-- SEEA Water (2012), System of Environmental-Economic Accounting for Water
+- United Nations (2012).
+System of Environmental-Economic Accounting for Water (SEEA-Water).
+United Nations Statistics Division.

-- IUCN Global Ecosystem Typology, Biome MFT1 (Brackish Tidal Systems), Biome FM1 (Freshwater-Marine)
+- IUCN (2020).
+Global Ecosystem Typology 2.0: Descriptive profiles for biomes and ecosystem functional groups (Keith et al., eds.).
+IUCN, Gland, Switzerland.
+Biome MFT1 (Brackish Tidal Systems), Biome FM1 (Freshwater-Marine).

-- UNEP/GPA (2006), The State of the Marine Environment: Trends and Processes
+- UNEP/GPA (2006).
+The State of the Marine Environment: Trends and Processes.
+UNEP/GPA Coordination Office, The Hague.

 IUCN GET describes transitional realm ecosystems as occupying the interface between two or more realms, with environmental conditions and biota reflecting the influence of both adjacent realms. ↩︎

-IUCN GET, Biome MFT1 description: "associated with prograding depositional shorelines at the interface of terrestrial, freshwater, and marine realms"; SEEA EA, Appendix A3.2 presents the IUCN GET reference classification. ↩︎
+IUCN GET (Keith et al. 2020), Biome MFT1 description: "associated with prograding depositional shorelines at the interface of terrestrial, freshwater, and marine realms"; SEEA EA (2021), Appendix A3.2 presents the IUCN GET reference classification. ↩︎

-SEEA Water (2012), Chapter 2 on the hydrological cycle and its representation in accounting terms. ↩︎
+United Nations (2012), SEEA-Water, Chapter 2 on the hydrological cycle and its representation in accounting terms. ↩︎

 Tidal influence, saltwater intrusion, and storm surge represent marine-to-terrestrial flows that affect freshwater quality and ecosystem condition in lower catchments. ↩︎

-SEEA Water (2012), Chapter 3 on spatial organisation of water accounts; river basin boundaries are recommended as the primary spatial unit for water resource accounting. ↩︎
+United Nations (2012), SEEA-Water, Chapter 3 on spatial organisation of water accounts; river basin boundaries are recommended as the primary spatial unit for water resource accounting. ↩︎

 Episodic flood events may deliver 50-90% of annual sediment loads within a few days; see Syvitski et al. (2005) on global sediment flux dynamics. ↩︎